dosco/graphjin/README.md

 ## Instant GraphQL API for Rails.
 Zero code.

-Get an instant high-performance GraphQL API for your Rails apps in seconds.
+Get an high-performance GraphQL API for your Rails app in seconds.
 Super Graph will auto learn your database structure and relationships.
-Built in support for Rails authentication and for JWT tokens.
+Built in support for Rails authentication and JWT tokens.

 ## Back story and motivation

 I have a Rails app that gets a bit of traffic.
-Having planned to improve the UI using React or Vue I found that my current APIs didn't have the data I needed.
-I was too lazy to build new controllers.
-My controllers were esentially wrappers around database queries and I didn't enjoy having to figure out new REST APIs with paths, names and methods to fetch all this new data.
+Having planned to improve the UI using React or Vue I found that my current APIs didn't have the data I needed and I was too lazy to build new endpoints.
+My controllers were esentially wrappers around database queries and I didn't enjoy having to figure out new REST APIs with paths, names and methods to fetch all this new data or write the active record code needed.

-I always liked GraphQL and how simplifies things for web devs.
+I always liked GraphQL and how simple it makes things for web devs.
 On the backend however GraphQL seemed overly complex as it still required me to write a lot of the same database query code.
 I wanted a GraphQL server that just worked the second you deployed it without having to write a line of code.

 And so after a lot of coffee and some avocado toasts we now have Super Graph, an instant GraphQL API that is high performance and quick to deploy.
 One service to rule all your database querying needs.